-No catch numbers-at-age, weights-at-age data or CPUE data were available for offshore Greenland halibut in Div.
-0B for 1994, and STACFIS recommended that these data should be presented at the June meeting in 1996, in order to continue the time series already established.
+Neither catch-numbers-at-age, weights-at-age data nor CPUE data were available for Greenland halibut Div.
+0B offshore for 1994, and STACFIS recommended that these data should be presented at the June meeting in 1996, in order to continue the time series already established.

-The joint Greenland/Japan survey covers Subarea 1 only and STACFIS recommended that surveys should be conducted in Subarea 0 as well, in order to obtain a more detailed assessment of the stock status in the area.
+The joint Japan/Greenland survey covers Subarea 1 only and STACFIS recommended that surveys should be conducted in Subarea 0 as well, in order to obtain a more detailed assessment of the stock status in the area.